 The estimated reading time for this post is 15 minutes

-This other day at the gynae emergency, it was past 4 pm and this houseofficer was not on call.
-She had earlier seen a patient but had yet to review the patient with the SR. She asked the reg if she could summarize the patient to another HO who was on call so she could get to an appointment she had (and was already late for) while the other HO reviews with the SR.
+The other day at the gynae emergency, it was past 4 pm and this particular houseofficer was not on call.
+Earlier, she had seen a patient but was yet to review the patient with the SR. She asked the reg if she could summarize the patient to another HO who was on call so she could get to an appointment she had (and was already late for) while the other HO reviews with the SR.

 The reg refused.

-Time came to review patient and SR got to know from the reg that she was the one meant to discuss the patient.
+Time came to review patient and SR got to know from the reg that the excused houseofficer was the one meant to discuss the patient.

 The insults started.

-Even though the SR was the one who gave her permission to leave, and she was not on call, and she had handed the case over to someone on ground, she was insulted and called names in absentia.
+Even though the SR clearly gave her permission to leave and she was not on call and she had handed the case over to someone on ground, the houseofficer was still insulted and called names in-absentia.

 In this particular case, I’d say the HO should have waited or been straight up with the SR (if she was not).